Sustainable

 No chemicals

-With a density of 1.1g/cm3, lower than conventional materials for high-performance at lighter weights.
+With a density of 1.4g/cm3, lower than conventional materials for high performance at lighter weights.

 Sequesters a high amount of CO₂ during its growth phase (up to 50t CO₂/ha/y).

-Boasts a higher strength-to-weight ratio than many other conventional materials.
+Boasts a higher specific stiffness than many other conventional materials.

 Bamboo's impressive growth rate reaches 1 meter daily, far outpacing other fiber materials.